The Ethics of Technology:

 A Geometric Analysis of Five Moral Principles

 In this book I defend five moral principles I believe to be applicable to ethical issues triggered by new and existing technologies:

 The Fairness Principle (FP)

-All five principles have been extensively discussed in the literature; it is the method developed for analyzing the principles that is the novel aspect of the book.
-To put it briefly, I propose that moral principles can be construed as conceptual spaces (see Gärdenfors 2004 and 2014), i.e. as abstract regions in a multidimensional geometric space.
+All five principles have been extensively discussed in the literature; is the method I develop for analyzing the principles that is the novel aspect of the book.
+My proposal is that moral principles can be construed as conceptual spaces (see Gärdenfors 2004 and 2014), i.e. as abstract regions in a multidimensional geometric space.
 The main advantage of this "geometric" method is that it enables ethicists to sharpen discussions of moral principles in ways that have previously been beyond the limits of the discipline.

 The key idea is that the more similar a pair of moral choice situations are, the more reason do we have to treat the cases alike.
 If two cases x and y are fully similar in all morally relevant aspects, and if principle p is applicable to x, then p is applicable to y; and if some case x is more similar to the paradigm case y than to the paradigm case z, and p is applicable to y, then p is applicable to x as well.